-The Integrated Capstone course is designed to be a culminating experience which synthesizes knowledge and communication skills developed through the curriculum, develops critical thinking and active learning skills, fosters lifelong learning, and prepares students for licensure examination and pharmacy practice.
-Students may develop and lead innovative activities designed to synthesize knowledge gained in the curriculum and which is needed for the licensure exam.
-16 week course in the Fourth professional year, Spring semester.
+The Integrated Capstone course is designed to be a culminating experience which synthesizes knowledge and practice skills developed through the curriculum, develops critical thinking and active learning skills, fosters lifelong learning, and prepares students for licensure examination and pharmacy practice.
+15 week course in the Fourth professional year, Spring semester.
 Syllabus available.

-PHAR 4675 - ADULT MEDICINE ROTATION (6:0:40 F)
+PHAR 4675 - ADULT MEDICINE ROTATION (6:0:40 FTRAD)